 Born on December 5, 1901 in Chicago Illinois, Walter Elias “Walt” Disney’s animation career began in high school, where he took up drawing and photography and contributed cartoons to his school’s paper.
 Shortly after serving the Red Cross in France during the war, Disney moved to Kansas City at the ripe old age of 19 to pursue a career as a newspaper cartoonist.

 Although Walt was unable to find a job at a newspaper, he did end up getting a job as an animator for the Kansas City Film Ad Company.
-Around this time, Walt also began experimenting with hand-drawn cel animation and cameras, and soon enough the Laugh-O-Gram was born.
+Around this time, Walt also began experimenting as an entrepreneur with hand-drawn cel animation and cameras, and soon enough the Laugh-O-Gram was born.